aleksandr-kiliushin/learning/index.md

 Learn only the docs and only if I ran into a lack of knowledge on complex type constructions.
 - The handbook and the docs here: www.typescriptlang.org;

-Useful things:
+Refactoring:
-- Branch by abstraction (i. e. to upgrage or migrate to a new library) https://martinfowler.com/bliki/BranchByAbstraction.html
+- Branch by abstraction (i. e. to upgrage or migrate to a new library) https://martinfowler.com/bliki/BranchByAbstraction.html.